aventresque/EvolvingFMs/readme.md

 This project contains the material described and used in the paper:

 * Takfarinas Saber, David Brevet, Goetz Botterweck and Anthony Ventresque.
-2017. “[http://www.sciencedirect.com/science/article/pii/S0950584916304724[(Is Seeding a Good Strategy in Multi-objective Features Selection When Feature Models Evolve?)”
+2017. “[http://www.sciencedirect.com/science/article/pii/S0950584916304724](Is Seeding a Good Strategy in Multi-objective Features Selection When Feature Models Evolve?)”
 Information and Software Technology.
 * David Brevet, Takfarinas Saber, Goetz Botterweck and Anthony Ventresque.
-2016. “[https://link.springer.com/chapter/10.1007/978-3-319-47106-8_23](Preliminary Study of Multi-objective Features Selection for Evolving Software Product Lines)”.
+2016. “[Preliminary Study of Multi-objective Features Selection for Evolving Software Product Lines](https://link.springer.com/chapter/10.1007/978-3-319-47106-8_23)”.
 International Symposium on Search Based Software Engineering 274–280.

 ## Content